MastersAcademy/Programming-Basics/homeworks/Oleksandr.Kremenchuk_Oleksandr40/Homework-0/readme.md

 it's done.
-I trying to study Git, changing some information.
+I'm trying to study Git, changing some information.